-- Mitigating Building Bulk: - The boundary wall extension would abut the garage of the adjoining property to the north-west.
+Mitigating Building Bulk:

+- The boundary wall extension would abut the garage of the adjoining property to the north-west.
 This would limit the impact associated with building bulk, as this area is void of any habitable rooms and living spaces; and - The proposed increase of 1.3 metres in height of the existing boundary wall would be due to the installation of aluminium privacy screening.
+The screen would be of varying material and colour to the existing parapet wall that would assist with breaking up the mass, reducing the appearance of blank walls and creating visual interest.

+Visual Privacy:

-The screen would be of varying material and colour to the existing parapet wall that would assist with breaking up the mass, reducing the appearance of blank walls and creating visual interest. - Visual Privacy: - The proposed privacy screening on top of the existing parapet wall would restrict views west from the terrace area and assists in making more effective use of the proposed outdoor living area.
-The screening would be 2.7 metres in height measured from the terrace floor level and meets the deemed-to-comply standard of the R Codes in relation to visual privacy; and - Views from the raised deck area on the proposed terrace would satisfy the deemed to comply standards of the R Codes.
+- The proposed privacy screening on top of the existing parapet wall would restrict views west from the terrace area and assists in making more effective use of the proposed outdoor living area.
+The screening would be 2.7 metres in height measured from the terrace floor level and meets the deemed-to-comply standard of the R Codes in relation to visual privacy; and - Views from the raised deck area on the proposed terrace would be restricted.
 The deck is approximately 1 metre by 1 metre in dimensions and is to facilitate access into and out of the pool.
-To the west, the 6 metre cone of vision prescribed for an R50 site would fall over the garage roof of No. 128A Harold Street.
-To the east, the 6 metre cone of vision to No. 124 Harold Street would primarily fall within over the terrace area itself and restricted by the privacy screen to the eastern portion of the terrace.
-The 6 metre cone of vision would not fall onto outdoor living areas or major openings of adjoining properties. - Ventilation: The proposed boundary wall extension abuts the roof area of the adjoining property's garage to the north west.
-The boundary wall would not restrict ventilation to any windows or living areas of the subject site or adjoining property. - Solar Access: The proposed boundary wall extension does not restrict direct sunlight to the north western adjoining property including its highlight window to bed 3 on the first floor.
+To the west, the 7.5 metre deemed-to-comply cone of vision prescribed for an R50 site under the R Codes would fall over the garage roof of No. 128A Harold Street and views to the rear backyard of No. 130 Harold Street would be restricted by the garage parapet wall of No. 128A Harold Street. - Ventilation: The proposed boundary wall extension abuts the roof area of the adjoining property's garage to the north west.
+The boundary wall would not restrict ventilation to any windows or living areas of the subject site or adjoining property.

+- Solar Access: The proposed boundary wall extension does not restrict direct sunlight to the north western adjoining property including its highlight window to bed 3 on the first floor.
 This is because the shadow cast from the boundary wall and as measured in accordance with the R Codes would be cast to the south onto the proposed terrace area and subject site itself.
-The proposed boundary wall extension would not contribute to additional overshadowing of any of the adjoining properties. - Streetscape:

-- The proposed boundary wall extension would not have an adverse impact on Harold Street, as it is located away from this street towards the rear of the site and obscured from view by the existing dwelling; and - The proposed boundary wall extension would not detrimentally impact the streetscape quality of the right of way (ROW).
+The proposed boundary wall extension would not contribute to additional overshadowing of any of the adjoining properties. - Streetscape: - The proposed boundary wall extension would not have an adverse impact on Harold Street, as it is located away from this street towards the rear of the site and obscured from view by the existing dwelling; and - The proposed boundary wall extension would not detrimentally impact the streetscape quality of the right of way (ROW).
 The ROW to the rear of the site is characterised by garage doors, boundary fences and examples of existing two storey buildings with blank upper floor facades.